The 100X is the new Phantom Pro. It comes in two weights and patterns. I deal with both in this Prince Phantom 100X Racquet Review.

-These racquets are both excellent and I really enjoyed this play-test.
-The Prince Phantom 100X 305 is something so rare as a modern frame that is plush, spin-friendly and still controlled.
+These racquets are both excellent, and I enjoyed this play-test.
+The Prince Phantom 100X 305 is something so rare as a modern frame that is plush, spin-friendly, and still controlled.
 It reminds me a bit of the Gravity Tour but offers a bit more comfort and spin.
-This is simply put a brilliant, all-round racquet.
+It is simply put a brilliant, all-round racquet.
 Definitely already on the list for the Gear of the Year 2020.

 Have you tried the Prince Phantom 100X?
 What did you think of it?